The most flavorful Instant Pot Chicken Noodle Soup made with tons of veggies, tender chicken, egg noodles, and an incredibly tasty broth!

 Quick Guide Instructions

-- Step 3 – Pressure Cook: close Instant Pot and turn the valve to seal.
-Cook on high for 8 minutes.
+- Pressure Cook: close the Instant Pot and turn the valve to seal.
+Cook on high pressure for 8 minutes.
 Do note that it will take around 10 minutes for your Instant Pot to fully pressurize before it starts to count down from 10.

-- Step 4 – Quick Release: when the timer goes off, quick release your Instant Pot to let the steam pour out.
+- Quick Release Pressure: when the timer goes off, quick release your Instant Pot to “venting” to let the remaining pressure out.
+Lots of hot steam will pour out, so be careful you don’t burn yourself.

 How do you add flavor to chicken noodle soup?